FormulaGX/MyHelloWorldGame/readme.md

 The computer I originally wrote this project on failed during development, but I was able to salvage this version from [DropBox](https://www.dropbox.com/scl/fo/k7w56rd4teayreo54wuy2/h?rlkey=5yb2pcqv2stkuaqonq02tg904&dl=0).
 I waned interest in further development after losing progress and moved onto other projects.

-I may come back to this project to to clean and experiment with at a later date.
+I may come back to this project to clean and experiment with at a later date.
 However, if I decide to launch a game in the future, I would rather use a pre-made framework or a game engine.

 ## <a name='Features'></a>Features